marcohc79/marcohc79/README.md

 # Hello 👋

-My name is Marco, I'm form Argentina, I'm a Bachelor's degree student in Systems Analysis at the University of Buenos Aires and I'm a Operador in Command Center.
+My name is Marco, I'm form Argentina, I'm a student in Systems Analysis at the University of Buenos Aires and I'm a Operador in Command Center.

 ## About Me